 Frank Knight, “Risk, Uncertainty and Profit”

 Over the years I’d written many articles suggesting that price forecasting based on market fundamentals is a waste of time – if not something worse.
-In polite society, this is not a popular claim, so David Zervos’ recent statement that studying economic data was a “colossal waste of time,” came as a bit of redemption.
+In polite society, this is not a popular claim, so David Zervos’ statement that studying economic data was a “colossal waste of time,” came as a bit of a redemption.
 But while Zervos’ statement (see below) reflects the more recent economic upheavals, I’ve kept a critical eye on price forecasts for over 20 years.

 Forecasting the price of oil